-Funded in 2015-2020, the goal of this partnership was to build Project Based Learning courses for third and fourth grade that require sense making through applying science ideas and practices, language literacy, mathematical thinking, and technology tools.
-Led by Dr Joseph Krajcik and Dr. Barbara Schneider from Michigan State University, Dr. Annemarie Palincsar from the University of Michigan, and Emily Miller from the University of Wisconsin, this team designed, developed, and tested their approach to interdisciplinary PBL curricula and its related professional learning.
+Funded in 2015-2020, the goal of this partnership was to build Project-Based Learning courses for third and fourth grades that require sense-making through applying science ideas and practices, language literacy, mathematical thinking, and technology tools.
+Led by Dr. Joseph Krajcik and Dr. Barbara Schneider from Michigan State University, Dr. Annemarie Palincsar from the University of Michigan, and Dr. Emily Adah Miller from the University of Georgia, this team designed, developed, and tested their approach to interdisciplinary PBL curricula and its related professional learning.
 Additional funding was granted in 2017, to develop and test a fifth grade course using the same project-based approach as the third and fourth grade courses.

 Principal Investigator:Led by Dr. Joseph Krajcik from Michigan State University

-Dr. Annemarie Palincsar from the University of Michigan, and Emily Miller from the University of Wisconsin
+Dr. Annemarie Palincsar from the University of Michigan, and Dr. Emily Adah Miller from the University of Georgia

 Year of Funding:

 Multiple Literacies in Project-Based Learning: Third Grade Course

 The third-grade course contains four interdisciplinary projects that address Next Generation Science Standards and Common Core State Standards in English Language Arts and Mathematics.
 A major theme that runs through the projects is a focus on structure and function in systems.

 In the first project, students explore the question: “Why do I see so many squirrels but I can’t find any stegosauruses?”
 They create a model based on fossil evidence to explain that as the environment changed 150 million years ago, some animals (mammals) were able to adapt and others (the stegosaurus) died out.
 Then students expand the model in short story format.